 Approving co-curricular Engaged Learning experiences in Bronc Nation

 You will be notified by the Engaged Learning Coordinator when there is a student experience form in BroncNation that needs your review and approval.
-You may also look in BroncNation at any time for your students’ experiences that you need to review.
-View instructions on how to log in to BroncNation in this step-by-step guide.
+You may also look in BroncNation at any time for your students’ experiences that you need to review, however, do not review any submissions that are not yours.
+Instructions on how to log in to BroncNation and review a sumbmission are found in this step-by-step guide.

-When reviewing a submission, pay particular attention to the following:
+When reviewing a student submission, pay particular attention to the following:

 - The most important aspect of a student’s experience is the outcome they realize after completing it.
 Each experience form requires a 250+ word written reflection which is the focal point of your review before approval.
 The Guide for Reviewing and Approving Student Reflections provides a rubric for insight and direction on what to look for while reading a student’s reflection.